pablofp7/express_back/README.md

 - **Unit Tests**:
   Validate the correct functionality of individual components, such as middleware, controllers, and utilities.

-- **Integration Tests**:
-  Verify the interaction between routes, middleware, and databases.

 - **Functional Tests**:
   Validate the complete behavior of key endpoints.